King Albert II Stays Silent in Congo

 The festivities to celebrate the independance started on Tuesday evening, with a state banquet hosted by the Congolese President.
 Apart from King Albert II and Queen Paola, various leaders from other African countries and UN secretary general Ban-Ki-Moon enjoyed a main course of either Flemish stew or another Belgian speciality Waterzooi (a type of fish stew).
 In his speech, president Kabila took time to extend a special welcome to the King in the name of the Congolese people.
 “For obvious reasons, the Congolese people are especially touched by the presence of his majesty Albert II, King of the Belgians in Kinshasa.” said mister Kabila.
 The gala dinner was held in a large marquee at the top of the Ngaliema Mountain that looks out over the Congo River.

 Wednesday’s celebrations were supposed to have started at 9:30 am with a military parade attended by the Belgian delegation, the UN Secretary General, diplomats and the leaders of several other African nations.
 However, the parade still hadn’t stated by 12 in the afternoon!
 On the social networking site Twitter Belgium’s Prime Minister Yves Leterme expressed his displeasure.
 “Thousands People have been waiting for three hours in the blistering sun,” Mr Leterme wrote.Filed under Belgian Royals

-Tagged Albert II of Belgium, Anniversary, Ban Ki-Moon, Democratic Republic of the Congo, Official Visit, President Kabila, Prime Minister Leterme, Queen Paola.
+Tagged Albert II of Belgium, Anniversary, Ban Ki-Moon, Democratic Republic of the Congo, Official Visit, President Kabila of the Democratic Republic of the Congo, Prime Minister Leterme of Belgium, Queen Paola of Belgium.